johnalvero/ADConnector-MFA/puppet/README.md

+## Assumptions
+  - SELinux is disabled
+  - OS IPtables is disabled

 ## Puppet Instructions
 1. Create the database (RDS MySQL/Stand Alone EC2)
 2. Create the token encryption key and upload to S3